 Other academies in other times have gotten things wrong as well of course.
 The French version, despite its member’s wisdom and experience, failed to grasp important changes in their own culture.
 Our own version of the Academy, far larger and far more credentialed, has had a similarly spotty record.
 And on this point we only waste time fooling ourselves that this isn’t so; The French Salon, despite its demonstrable myopia, frequently attracted more than 20,000 people a day, for much of the 19th century.
 Today, a truly epic blockbuster attracts about 6,000, and there are very few of those.
 Visual art intersecting with the public consciousness today at all is usually in a spirit of abuse, or of sheer financial incredulity (He paid how much for a shark?); a curiosity far from real life.
 This is in opposition to what Duchamp saw, or Warhol, or Matta-Clark, where the distance between art and life had collapsed.
 The Neo-New has made it a field for specialists instead, exclusive, and even intimidating to those outside it.

 And it hasn’t been an accident.
 An important aspect of the Neo-New is that a general audience isn’t the goal anymore.
+Make it tough, don’t sell out, don’t pander, these were all-important criteria when I was in school.
+Broad acceptance was a sign of failure, not success.
+It never occurred to us that what we were actually doing was learning to make things for a particular audience, with very specific parameters.
 In fact the idea of a general audience for anything seems antiquated; like the Burning Man festival say, or a Star Trek convention, the goal now is to attract a core group of highly motivated, highly informed people who together create a culture.
 Think of Harley riders going to Sturgis North Dakota, or world leaders going to Davos Switzerland, or Insane Clown Posse fans at the Juggalo festival in Michigan.
 Brand identification, and loyalty to that brand, is far more important than sheer numbers, and often times emphasizing the marginalized status of a smaller group can make brand identification that much easier.
-We no longer live in a homogenized world, where people look like us, or believe in the same gods as us, so it stands to reason that we would find other ways to create a tribal identity, and through it, a shared culture.
+We no longer live in a homogenized world, where people all look the same, or believe in the same things, so it stands to reason that we would find other ways to create a tribal identity, and through it, a shared culture.

-The maturation of the art world into a series of high-end bazaars, and institutional shows spanning the globe, has cemented the notion of art being the luxury brand for the rich.
+The Basel fairs, the Biennials, Documenta, these are all the art world’s version of their own tribal gathering spots.
+Along the way, the maturation of the art world into a series of high-end bazaars, and institutional shows spanning the globe, has cemented the notion of art being the luxury brand for the rich.
 Not that this is a completely new concept of course – the Medici’s and the Hapsburgs would recognize it as such and undoubtedly approve.
 What’s different today though is that by endlessly promoting the Neo-New, we are effectively selling a luxury brand based on the idea of freedom, and rebellion.
 Rock music tried something similar in the 50’s and rap music did as well in the 90’s.
 Seeing that methodology recycled once again at an art fair, where freedom and rebellion are once again for sale, is to experience the pure screech of cognitive dissonance.
 Institutions rush to support it, awards are given to those we think embody it.
 Freedom and rebellion become a pretty solid career move.
 So the question really becomes inevitable: If rebellion has this kind of broad institutional and monetary approval, how free and rebellious can it be?

 Being able to buy a contact dose of freedom is now very much embedded into the contemporary art brand.
 The convergence of an anything-goes aesthetic, courtesy of postmodernism, and now the Neo-New, coupled with the creation of lots of really rich people globally, has made a very vibrant market possible.
 But the niche that art now inhabits turns out to have some striking differences to the one Cosimo De Medici was familiar with – (other than the branding of rebellion) - now it is private, rather than public, secular, rather than religious, personal, rather than shared, speculative, rather than commissioned.
 As Ross King says in his book ‘The Judgment Of Paris’, “In nineteenth-century France, murals were still what they had been during the Italian Renaissance, the most exalted form of painting.”
 And he goes on to quotes Ingres, saying “It’s the decoration of churches, of public palaces, of halls of justice, that art must dedicate itself to.”
 Artists from Michelangelo to Gericault were essentially public artists, with a sideline in easel painting.
 That has almost completely flipped around now, with many artists never doing public commissions at all.
 Artists weren’t selling freedom as much as they were selling a communal voice.

-And yet… effort defines creativity.
-Creativity gets engaged only when a solution to a problem is required – creativity re-arranges and re-orders our available set of knowledge in new and surprising ways, thereby forcing us to extend our knowledge whenever possible, and forcing us to re-examine what we thought we knew.
-True creativity requires limber thinking, and eloquent execution.
-And it isn’t just artists that have to be creative - it’s art lookers that have to be as well.
-That’s because everyone has to be creative to some degree, whether it’s just deciding which shirt goes with which pants, or writing code for a computer app.
-Good art allows us to see a particular problem, and therefore appreciate, even savor, the solution.
-It’s the experience of realizing that a story isn’t just the words that are written on a page, but a whole lot of other things that those words imply.
-It’s the experience of seeing a Manet painting, a few square feet of canvas, and realizing that we have to consider the whole world based on seeing this tiny bit of it.
+It’s a tough assignment to be gracious and inviting on the one hand, and challenging on the other.
+And most t.v. shows don’t do it of course.
+It’s far easier (and more profitable), to allow us watchers to sit on our couches, slack jawed, while shit blows up.
+But meaning and engagement happen only when it’s not just the artists that are exercising their creativity, but the art-lookers as well.
+It’s the basis for realizing that a story isn’t just the words that are written on a page, but a whole lot of other things that those words imply.
+It’s understanding that seeing a Manet painting, a few square feet of canvas, requires that we have to consider the whole world based on seeing this tiny bit of it.
 Doing that work makes art (whatever the hell that might be) come alive – not doing the work, or not being asked to, means that we are simply distracted for a moment.

 The Neo-New can be, and quite often is, a distraction.
 If art can be anything, and can be anywhere, then finding it beyond the borders of the reservation it has been put on seems not only logical, but necessary.
 Which is not to say that a contemporary art fair excludes things of meaning – meaning is everywhere, including there.
 It’s also not to say that everything in the art world is Neo-New – that phenomenon is culture wide, and illustrating it via the art world doesn’t mean that it alone is guilty.
 But the Neo-New shines in stark relief there.
-That’s because, as a place supposedly devoted to ideas and meaning, the art world demonstrates better than anywhere how artificially isolating those things makes them harder to find.
+That’s because, as a place supposedly devoted to ideas and meaning, the art world demonstrates better than anywhere the barriers we put in place that makes them harder to find.

 The reason I’m an artist is not because of all of the galleries I went to as a kid, or because of all the contemporary art I saw.
 There was no contemporary art where I lived, much less anyone who looked at it.
 The reason I’m an artist is due pretty much entirely to looking at things that had no aspirations towards even being art: comic books, airplanes, models, bridges, trees, architecture, tools, clouds, the national geographic.
 I made forts in the woods, I built things, I dug snow caves.
 I read lots of books.
 Channeling that wonder into a set of possibilities (some might call it playing) is really the job of childhood.
 The job of adulthood is to assemble those parts, and anything else one can find along the way, into a meaningful life.
 Some, but not all, of the artifacts related to fulfilling that task might fit comfortably inside an art fair.
 But probably not many.
 Meanwhile, the Neo-New rolls on.
 Innovative, original, fresh, new, cutting edge, formative, groundbreaking, exciting, evocative, daring… repeat.